AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

     >
     > The different AEM Sites presets of the current map appear in the dropdown list.
 If you don’t select a preset, a warning icon appears, and the output generation, fails.
 1. Select the required map and its output preset for all source topics and select **Generate**.

-## Additional notes for publishing

-Once configured, save the changes done to the preset, and select **Generate** to generate AEM Sites for the corresponding map.

->[!NOTE]
->
-> If you are publishing content to AEM sites for the first time, it is recommended to publish the pages at the site level.
-This ensures the output is displayed correctly on the **Publish** instance without any CSS disruption.